rehmanali1994/FastFourierBeamformers/README.md

 # Citing this Work
 If you use the code/algorithm for research, please cite the SPIE conference proceedings paper:

-> Ali, R. "Open-Source Full-Waveform Ultrasound Computed Tomography Based on the Angular Spectrum Method Using Linear Arrays".
+> Ali, R. "Fast Fourier Beamforming for Arbitrary Ultrasound Imaging Sequences Based on a K-Space Implementation of Reverse-Time Migration".
 Medical Imaging 2026: Ultrasonic Imaging and Tomography.
 SPIE, 2026.

 You can reference a static version of this code by its DOI number: [![DOI](https://zenodo.org/badge/1122896318.svg)](https://doi.org/10.5281/zenodo.18056898)